DariaPoklonskaia/Sem3_GIT/Tutorial_git.md

 * __Conflicts__
     1. Conflicts occur when there are contradictonary commits in branches
     2. There are 2 non-conflict strategies: __fast-forward__ and __ort__.
 Fast-forward merge happens when only 'daughter' branch was modified.
 Ort strategy happens when both branches were modified, but in different 'areas'.
+    3. When solving conflict the safest option is _accept both_

 * __Seminar summary__